GearsAD/CloudGraphs.jl/README.md

 [![CloudGraphs][cg-badge-v0.5]][cg-pkg-v0.5]
 [![CloudGraphs][cg-badge-v0.6]][cg-pkg-v0.6]

-Repo for the CloudGraphs project, ongoing project on http://semisortedblog.wordpress.com, check it out! :)
+Repository for the CloudGraphs project, an ongoing project on http://semisortedblog.wordpress.com.

 ## Installation